midweste/cloudflare-spf-flattener/README.md

 ## Short introduction about Cloudflare SPF Flattener/Splitter

 This library is meant to address the issue where more than 10 lookups are present in a SPF record.
-It will retrieve a source spf txt record that starts with v=spfflat, flatten, and split that into 2048 character subdomain spf records with resolved ip addresses.
+It will retrieve a source spf txt record that starts with v=spfmaster, flatten, and split that into 2048 character subdomain spf records with resolved ip addresses.
 Then it will update your primary record, and create any secondary records.

 ## Installation